G-U-N/PyCIL/README.md

 <img src="./resources/imagenet20st5.png" width="500px">
 </div>

-> More experimental details and results are shown in our [paper](https://arxiv.org/abs/2112.12533).
+> More experimental details and results can be found in our [survey](https://arxiv.org/abs/2302.03648).

 ## How To Use